 The four types are explained below.

-Changes in Profit-Sharing Ratios Between Partners
+A. Changes in Profit-Sharing Ratios Between Partners

 One of the guiding principles of partnership firms is profit-sharing.
 If two persons form a partnership firm, they are entitled to split the gains made.
 They must also manage the losses incurred, if any.